 When searching for flights to Nicaragua, please use airport code: MGA

-- Passport - Your passport must be valid 6 months beyond intended stay in El Salvador.
+- Passport - Your passport must be valid 6 months beyond intended stay in Nicaragua.

 - Visa - Required for some nationalities.